vectra-ai-research/log4j-aws-sandbox/README.md

 - The names of all AWS resouces are prefixed with 'kat-' in the `main.tf` file.
 If you don't want your resouces named after me, find and replace that value.

+Note, the deployment may take up to 3 minutes including the installation of the expoit server.

 ## Steps to Deployment

 - Ensure you have a valid aws session credential